 Frequently Asked Questions

-Q: How long is the “down-time” after a neck lift?
+Question: How long is the “down-time” after a neck lift?

-A: Depending on the exact surgical approach needed in your case, the down time will vary.
+Answer: Depending on the exact surgical approach needed in your case, the down time will vary.
 For most patients, a week off of work is sufficient.
 Mild bruising and swelling will occur immediately after the surgery, and begin to resolve around the third day.
 The majority of this process occurs in the first week.
 Pain is very minimal, and any significant increase in pain or swelling should be reported immediately.
 Dr. Ransom works closely with you throughout the postoperative period, making sure that you are making progress toward an excellent result.
 Further details can be discussed with Dr. Ransom during your confidential consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.